WZLR

-WZLR (95.3 FM), known as "95-3 and 101-1 The Eagle," is a radio station broadcasting a 1980s classic hits format.
+WZLR (95.3 FM), known as "95.3 and 101.1 The Eagle," is a radio station broadcasting a 1980s classic hits format currently owned by Cox Media Group.
 Licensed to Xenia, Ohio, United States, it serves the Dayton area.
-According to the Federal Communications Commission's website, the station has transmitted at 6,000 watts since 1998.
-Its studios are co-located with the Dayton Daily News, WHIO-AM-FM-TV and two more radio stations in the Cox Media Center building near downtown Dayton.
-WZLR has a transmitter in Xenia and translator on the WHIO-TV tower in Germantown, Ohio.
-The station is currently owned by Cox Media Group.
+According to the Federal Communications Commission's website, the station has transmitted with an effective radiated power of 6,000 watts since 1998.
+Its studios are co-located with other Cox Media properties in the Cox Media Center building near downtown Dayton.
+WZLR's transmitter is located in Xenia and translator on the WHIO-TV tower in Germantown, Ohio.

 History

-Country (1967-197?)
+Country (1967–1979)

-The station's original call letters were WBZI, the FM sister of the former WGIC.
+The station's original call sign was WBZI, the FM sister of the former WGIC.
 As early as 1967 the station played country music and even published a countdown chart called the "Flashy 40."

-Top 40 (197?-1980)
+Top 40 (1979–1980)

 At some point in the later part of the 1970s the station flipped to an automated top 40 format using TM's "Stereo Rock" format.
 At the same time WDJX, located in the same city of license of Xenia hit the air with a top 40 format using local jocks and quickly became a top-rated station in the market, casting a shadow over WBZI's top 40 efforts.

-Country (1980-1988)
+Country (1980–1988)

 Following a format and AM/FM frequency swap the station switched to country in 1980.
 It had its highest success as country in the early 1980s; however, its ratings always trailed those of WONE, the leader in the country music format in the Dayton metro.
 The station tried a "progressive country" called "Country Lovin'" mixing in the big acts of the day with country/rock crossovers like Marshall Tucker and The Eagles.
 The station had a successful run being at points the only FM country station in the Dayton area.

-Adult Contemporary (1988-1990)
+Adult Contemporary (1988–1990)

 In 1988 the station flipped from country to a national adult contemporary satellite format from ABC radio networks.
 It had low ratings since both WVUD-FM (99.9) and WWSN-FM (107.7) were successful adult contemporary stations, and had full market signal penetration while WDJK did not.
 In the latter part of 1989 the station dropped the satellite format in favor of local AC.
 During the year the station began adding contemporary hit radio songs to its mix.

-Top 40 (1990-1993)
+Top 40 (1990–1993)

 In the latter part of 1990, the station became mainstream contemporary hit radio (CHR/pop) "DJ 95".
 The station kept this name until June 1992, when it was changed to "Power 95", following the playing of Boyz II Men's "It's So Hard To Say Goodbye To Yesterday" 953 times in a row.

-'80s hits (1993)

-The CHR/pop format lasted until July 1993, when the station was put up for sale, at which time the station decided to flip to '80s oldies, the first time such a format had been tried in the country.